 1. How does your school know if children need extra help?
 What should I do if I think my child may have special educational needs?
 We know when pupils need help if:

-- concerns are raised by parents/carers, teachers or the child - if limited progress is being made - if there is a change in the pupil's behaviour or progress - 2.
-What should I do if I think my child may have special educational needs?
+- concerns are raised by parents/carers, teachers or the child - if limited progress is being made - if there is a change in the pupil's behaviour or progress - If through discussion at termly pupil progress meetings there is a concern around progress.

+2. What should I do if I think my child may have special educational needs?

 The class teacher is the initial point of contact for responding to parental concerns.
-If you still have concerns, then contact Rachel Moseley, who is the SENDCo.
+If you still have concerns, then contact Gail Lowe, who is the SENDCO.

-- 3. Who is responsible for the progress and success of my child in school? - School is responsible for providing the curriculum in a way that enables your child to make progress and be successful. - Your child has a responsibility to make sure that they participate and make the most of the opportunities that they have been given to make progress and be successful by having a good attitude to learning. - You as parents are responsible in ensuring that home learning is completed, and your child is supported.
+3. Who is responsible for the progress and success of my child in school?

+- School is responsible for providing the curriculum in a way that enables your child to make progress and be successful. - Your child has a responsibility to make sure that they participate and make the most of the opportunities that they have been given to make progress and be successful by having a good attitude to learning. - You as parents are responsible in ensuring that home learning is completed and your child is supported.
 You have a responsibility to make sure that your child is ready to come to school prepared to make progress and be successful.